cmbarrosb/LibraryMS/README.md

    ```bash
    python3.13 src/init_db.py
    ```
-   **If you have multiple python installed in your system you might want to specify what version you want to run the python file**
+   **If you have multiple python installed in your system you might want to specify what version you want to run the python file Ex:**
-   Ex:
    ```bash
    C:\users\UserName\appdata\local\programs\python\python311\python.exe src/init_db.py
    ```
+   **Prompted to enter Password**
    - Enter your MySQL password when prompted.

 ## Configuration